Policies

 4. Salary increments are at no time automatic.
 Salaries may be adjusted at the discretion of the board in consideration of qualifications, tenure and quality of service rendered by the person being considered.

-The librarian has the right and authority to recommend to the board dismissal from the staff of any employee whose attitude, professional ethics and conduct or performance of duties warrant such action.
-In every case, the employee shall have the right to present his case both to the librarian and to the board.
+The librarian has the right an authority to recommend to the board dismissal from the staff of any employee whose attitude, professional ethics and conduct or performance of duties warrant such action.
+In every case the employee shall have the right to present his case both to the librarian and to the board.
 No staff member under permanent appointment shall have his/her services terminated without cause, except in cases of unavoidable financial retrenchment.

 Board of Trustees